zuozhenggh/learning-library/developer-library/microservices-with-converged-db/walkthrough-helidon/walkthrough-helidon.md

    ![](images/orderwithfoodandwinepairing.png " ")

-Food wine pairing is used to recommend the suitable wines for the food which is ordered by the user.
-Here we train a Word2vec model for both Wine dataset and Food reviews using Gensim.
-The input{food item} is passed through the Word2Vec model to get the wine recommendations.
-Top 4 wines are given for the display.
-We used nltk library for data normalization{sentence tokenization, word tokenization, removing punctuation and removing stopwords,stemming, etc} and scikit-learn for tf-idf computations.
-By considering the aroma and non-aroma factors, the wine recommendations are suggested.
+The food and wine pairing service uses AI/ML to recommend suitable wines for the food that is ordered on Grabdish.
+A Word2vec model is trained for a Wine reviews  dataset and Food reviews dataset.
+The order{food item} is passed through the Word2Vec model as an input to get wine recommendations.
+The best-match wines based on vector matching between the order feature vector, and wine feature vectors (aroma, and non-aroma) are suggested .
+While popular NLP techniques are used (Gensim, NLTK, and Scikit-learn), it is used in the context of microservices with the converged Oracle database.
+The trained Word2vec model can be imported in Oracle Machine Learning, in Open Neural Network eXchange (ONNX) model format.
+Note: This use case for GrabDish is inspired by [this article](https://towardsdatascience.com/robosomm-chapter-5-food-and-wine-pairing-7a4a4bb08e9e)

 ## Task 6: Show Metrics